 Communication is prevention.
-That’s why our ACE’s inhalant abuse prevention program focuses on education.
+That’s why ACE’s inhalant abuse prevention program focuses on education.

-Our support resources are intended to facilitate conversations that help children and teens understand the dangers of inhalant abuse and tools to use to resist peer pressure.
+Our support resources are intended to facilitate conversations that help children and teens understand the dangers of inhalant abuse, as well as provide tools to help resist peer pressure.

 Discuss the purpose of common household products.
-Emphasize that when they are not used appropriately, certain fumes or gases may harm the body and make them sick.
+Emphasize that when they are not used appropriately, certain fumes or gases may harm the body and cause illness.

-- Discuss what fumes are and what effects they may have on a healthy body.
+- Discuss what fumes are and what effects they can have on a healthy body.

 - Play a game - “Is it safe to smell or touch?”